Mississippi Maritime or Barge Accident? Talk to a Jones Act Lawyer

 Mississippi is named after the Mississippi River which flows from Minnesota to Louisiana where it eventually empties into the Gulf of Mexico.
 With the large number of ships, barges and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a major force in the state’s economy.

 Maritime accidents are a common occurrence in Mississippi considering the heavy commercial activity that takes place on the Mississippi River and other bodies of water flowing through the state, such as the Tennessee-Tombigbee Waterway, Pascagoula River and Pearl River.
-When maritime accidents occur, the Willis Law Firm is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula and all other parts of the state.
+When maritime accidents occur, especially barge accidents, the Willis Law Firm is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula and all other parts of the state.

 Our firm has more than 30 years of experience advocating for the rights of seaman, maritime workers and oil rig workers who have been injured across the entire nation.
 We are a top-notch legal team dedicated to helping victims and their families collect the compensation they need to recover from serious maritime and offshore accidents.